 - Our six-week summer trial period is offered to motivated top performers from the orientations.

 - This is essentially a six-week “job-interview” at a partner company.

 - It is a hands-on, in depth trial period.

 - Each student’s mechanical aptitude is evaluated by a trainer.

-- Each week is a paid 40 hour work week, including two days at CPCC.
+- Each week is a paid 40 hour work week, including CPCC school day(s).

 - The top performers are offered an apprenticeship at the end of the pre-apprenticeship period.